michaelbuii/personal-website/data/labs/Okta/Connecting Okta with Google Workspace.md

 ## Overview

 Okta is acting as our universal directory store.
-However, we want to use services from google workspace which require users to exist within the google workspace environment.
+However, we want to use services from Google.
+This requires users to exist within the Google Workspace environment.

-We also want to keep 1 set of credentials for SSO using our Okta environment.
+We also want to keep 1 set of credentials and use SSO with Okta.

-To solve this we will be connecting Google Workspace with Okta to replicate users into Google Workspace and maintain the same credentials for SSO.
+To configure this we will be connecting Google Workspace with Okta to replicate users into Google Workspace and maintain the same credentials for SSO.

 ## Prerequisites